TheChouzanOne/ExtendingAlga/Blog/introduction.md

 #### Algebra.Graph.Fold

 Fold is a module that permits the user to transform the graph in many different ways.
 As the name sugests, it does a lot of folding with graphs.
-One of its main functions is foldg which allows us to manipulate graphs in very interesting ways.
+Foldg is one of the main functions on graphs, which allows us to manipulate them in very interesting ways.
 For example, its use is as follows:

 ```haskell
 foldg e v o c g